M. Y. Patil

 Moreshwar Yashwantrao Patil, also known as M. Y. Patil, is an Indian National Congress politician from Karnataka.
-He is a four-time MLA representing Afzalpur in the Karnataka Legislative Assembly.
-He has had spells in Janata Party, Janata Dal (Secular), Bharatiya Janata Party and Karnataka Janata Paksha in the past.
+He is a four-time member of the Legislative Assembly, representing Afzalpur in the Karnataka Legislative Assembly.
+He has been a member of the Janata Party, Janata Dal (Secular), Bharatiya Janata Party and Karnataka Janata Paksha.

 In the 2004 elections, he was elected as a JDS candidate from Afzalpur.
-He won with the support of Congress leaders such as Mallikarjun Kharge, Priyank Kharge and Basavaraj Bhimalli who connived to defeat the Congress candidate and the incumbent MLA Malikayya Guttedar.
+He won with the support of Congress leaders such as Mallikarjun Kharge, Priyank Kharge and Basavaraj Bhimalli.